eth-protocol-fellows/cohort-five/projects/tracing-integration-lighthouse.md

 - Replace [`sloggers`](https://github.com/sile/sloggers)(which is currently being used to emit logs into logfile)

 ## Roadmap
-Here's the estimated timeline for Lighthouse-Reth
+- phase 1 : Migrate all crates which are currently using `slog` & `log` to `tracing`
-- phase 1 (8 weeks): Migrate all crates which are currently using `slog` & `log` to `tracing`
+- phase 2 : Replace sloggers
-- phase 2 (3 weeks): Handle SSE logging
+- phase 3 : Convert the custom formatter to make it compatible with tracing
-- phase 3 (3 weeks): Replace sloggers
+- phase 4 : Handle SSE logging